 First record for Mauritania:

-On 9 December 2017, the Dutch birding group Banc d’Arguin recorded a first-winter Cinereous Vulture at Iouik (Iwik) which is located in the Banc d’Arguin National Park, north-western Mauritania.
+On 9 December 2017, the Dutch birding group Banc d’Arguin Reizen recorded a first-winter Cinereous Vulture at Iouik (Iwik) which is located in the Banc d’Arguin National Park, north-western Mauritania.
 The bird was wearing a yellow colour ring, so most likely from Spain.
 The bird was photographed with two other scavengers, a Griffon Vulture (Gyps fulvus) and a Brown-necked Raven (Corvus ruficollis).
-This is the first known record for this Palearctic vulture for Mauritania.
+This is the first known record of this Palearctic vulture for Mauritania.

 (The difference in size between the three birds is reminiscent a bit – excuse the small size of the raven – of the photo of the three Gyps vultures (White-backed, Rüppell’s and Griffon) we saw in northern Morocco in May 2014.
 See: White-backed Vulture (Gyps africanus): a new species for Morocco and North Africa).